SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Method

 \subsection{Staged Decoupled-Objective Training Pipeline}

 Our training pipeline is divided into three distinct stages to achieve efficient and precise training.

-\textbf{Action Supervision.} The primary objective of this stage is to rapidly instill motion control capabilities.
-For each video training sample, we fix the first frame as the reference frame, while the entire video serves as the source of the motion condition and the target of supervision.
-Concurrently, we exclusively employ LoRA-based~\cite{LoRA} fine-tuning to protect the rich generative priors of the pre-trained model from being drastically altered by motion control.
+\textbf{Action Supervision.} This stage instills motion-control capability.
+For each training video, the first frame is reference, while the full video provides the motion condition and supervision target.
+We use LoRA-based~\cite{LoRA} fine-tuning to preserve the model's generative priors.

-\textbf{Condition-Decoupled Distillation.} To compensate for the loss in generation quality incurred while learning motion control in the first stage, we employ Condition-Decoupled Distillation in the second stage to enhance realistic detail and quality while maintaining the pose controllability obtained in the first stage.
-Specifically, we use the original pre-trained I2V model as the \textit{teacher model $\theta$}, which serves as a stationary reference manifold that parameterises \textit{the unconditional data distribution}.
-We designate the model trained in the first stage as the \textbf{student model $\phi$}, which acts as a \textit{conditional flow estimator} that must simultaneously guarantee semantic fidelity and high perceptual quality.
-We decompose its velocity prediction into an unconditional component and a conditional component as: